Security Awareness Training

 Are your awareness tests virtually the same as every other company on the block — even though most of them are in completely different sectors?
 And even if you’re not making these common mistakes, are you confident you are getting the maximum value out of your security training budget?

-Two-thirds of Australian businesses believe that risky employee behaviour is putting their company at risk – but only a quarter of those organisations offer ongoing awareness training.
+Two-thirds of Australian businesses believe that risky employee behavior is putting their company at risk – but only a quarter of those organizations offer ongoing awareness training.
 Simply making cyber training a regular part of working life is a crucial first step to strengthening your cyber resilience.

 While this kind of high-level assessment is a great start, there are more in-depth tools available to pinpoint which risks you should address and when.

-These standard aspects of awareness training are worth adjusting and emphasising if your organisation shares its office space or relies on temps or contractors – who may need their own training sessions that address their situation.
-Training in social media guidelines (which may govern the sharing of personal, project or client information) is another measure that can limit your attack surface, particularly if your staff are encouraged to have a strong online presence.
+These standard aspects of awareness training are worth adjusting and emphasizing if your organization shares its office space or relies on temps or contractors — who may need their own training sessions that address their situation.
+Training in social media guidelines (which may govern the sharing of personal, project, or client information) is another measure that can limit your attack surface, particularly if your staff are encouraged to have a strong online presence.

-If social engineering is a concern for your organisation – and 70% of organisations think they’ll be hit by an email-borne attack this year – anti-phishing training should be near the top of your list.
-Staff should be advised on how to deal with suspicious emails, links and texts, including how to report incidents.
+If social engineering is a concern for your organization – and 70% of organizations think they’ll be hit by an email-borne attack — anti-phishing training should be near the top of your list.
+Staff should be advised on how to deal with suspicious emails, links, and texts, including how to report incidents.
 That should include detail on specific current threats and tactics used by scammers, such as false urgency and the use of personal details, as well as emerging threats such as deepfake videos and voice messages.

-The pandemic accelerated the rise of remote work, and while many workers love the freedom it offers, hackers relish the opportunities that come with this shift.
-Remote or hybrid employees must be educated on safe working practices, with guidelines covering the use of unsecured wi-fi, personal devices, encryption and third-party apps.
+While many workers love the freedom remote work offers, hackers relish the opportunities that come with this shift.
+Remote or hybrid employees must be educated on safe working practices, with guidelines covering the use of unsecured wi-fi, personal devices, encryption, and third-party apps.
 Remote workers are more at risk of phishing attacks, which should be a particular focus if a high number of employees work from home.

-From cloud cover to spyware, your business will have its own cyber priorities
+From cloud cover to spyware, your business will have its own cyber priorities.
+We’ve covered key areas of training above, but every business faces different challenges:

-2. Finance regulations, data protection policies and compliance vary sector-by-sector, and certain roles may require individual guidelines.
+• Finance regulations, data protection policies, and compliance vary sector-by-sector, and certain roles may require individual guidelines.

-3. As state-sponsored actors rise in significance, spyware will become an increasing danger, notably in industries such as infrastructure, healthcare and government.
+• As state-sponsored threat actors rise in significance, spyware will become an increasing danger, notably in industries such as infrastructure, healthcare, and government.

-4. Internet of Things (IoT) devices may require a separate focus, particularly in manufacturing, industrial and healthcare settings that rely on a variety of networked devices.
+• Internet of Things (IoT) devices may require a separate focus, particularly in manufacturing, industrial, and healthcare settings that rely on a variety of networked devices.

-Awareness training is a crucial part of cyber resilience.
+Human-risk-centric-security awareness and training is a crucial part of cyber resilience.
 But to get the most out of your budget, and protect your business, you must ensure it is focusing on the right threats.
-That means assessing risks, and keeping your finger on the pulse by continuing to assess, train and assess again.
+That means assessing risks, and keeping your finger on the pulse by continuing to assess, train, and assess again.
 Because while memories can fade and threats shift, the attackers will keep coming.
 Your awareness training must also continually adapt to keep up.

 Subscribe to Cyber Resilience Insights for more articles like these